norrbotten/gwebsocket/README.md

 2. Build it yourself

 ## Using the ready made module
-(this doesn't exist yet since this module isn't actually functional right now)
 1. Click on `gmsv_gwebsocket_linux.dll` above
 2. Click on the download button
-3. Stick it in your servers `lua/bin` folder
+3. Stick it in your servers `lua/bin` folder, if it doesnt exist, create it.

 ## Building it yourself